Buyzooka/bzoo/README.md

 You'll need a copy of the [openzeppelin-solidity](https://github.com/OpenZeppelin/openzeppelin-solidity.git) repository.

-Clone it to a folder called `openzeppelin-solidity` which is a sibling of `BuyzookaToken`.
+Clone it to a folder called `openzeppelin-solidity` which is a sibling of `BuyzookaToken` folder.

 ### Installing